g-despot/graph-embedding-evaluator/README.md

 and some need to be installed:
 * [node2vec_snap](https://github.com/aditya-grover/node2vec): Clone it to the `src/algorithms/node2vec` directory.
 * [node2vec_eliorc](https://github.com/eliorc/node2vec): Install it with `pip install node2vec`.
-* [node2vec_deepwalk](https://github.com/phanein/deepwalk): Clone it to the `src/algorithms/deepwalk` directry.
+* [node2vec_deepwalk](https://github.com/phanein/deepwalk): Clone it to the `src/algorithms/deepwalk` directory.
 Follow the [README.rst](https://github.com/phanein/deepwalk#installation) file installation instructions.

 You can also install the requirements for this project by running `pip install -r requirements.txt`.